-During the winter term, UCLA will be performing regular thorough cleanings and disinfection of all high-use common areas, restrooms and public spaces in the residence halls — including common areas and restrooms.
+UCLA will be performing regular cleanings and disinfections of all high-use common areas, restrooms and public spaces in the residence halls.

 If you need to isolate or quarantine

-Students who test positive for COVID-19 or who are found to have been in close contact with an infected person — within 6 feet for 15 minutes or more over a 24-hour period —may need to spend time in isolation or quarantine.
-To understand how these processes works, please read our isolation, contact tracing and quarantine guidelines.
-In brief:
+If you test positive for COVID-19 or are found to have been in close contact with an infected person — within 6 feet in an indoor setting for 15 minutes or more over a 24-hour period — you may need to spend time in isolation or quarantine.
+To understand how this process works, please see our isolation, contact tracing and quarantine guidelines.

-At this time, due to COVID-19 mitigations and staffing shortages, UCLA has had to limit its number of dining facilities.
-During the fall term, dining facilities in the residence halls will be for residents only; we will not be offering the Bruin Meal Plan for off-campus students.
-We anticipate opening more outlets as opportunities for proper staff levels arise and will reassess the Bruin Meal Plan at the end of the term.
+Due to COVID-19 mitigations and staffing shortages, UCLA has had to reduced its number of dining facilities.
+Facilities in the residence halls are for residents only; we will not be offering the Bruin Meal Plan for off-campus students.
+We anticipate opening more outlets as staffing levels rise and will reassess the Bruin Meal Plan at the end of the term.

-Currently, on-campus residents have the option of three all-you-care-to-eat residential restaurants — in Carnesale Commons, Covel Commons and De Neve Plaza.
-Students may also choose from our quick-service restaurants, including Bruin Bowl, Bruin Cafe, Rendezvous, the Study at Hedrick and the Drey.
+On-campus residents have the option of three all-you-care-to-eat residential restaurants — in Carnesale Commons, Covel Commons and De Neve Plaza.
+They may also choose from our quick-service restaurants, including Bruin Bowl, Bruin Cafe, Rendezvous, the Study at Hedrick and the Drey.
 (Please see the dining website for the most up-to-date hours of operation and menus.)

-Premier Meal Plan holders on-campus will not be allowed to swipe in guests at the all-you-care-to-eat residential restaurants.
-Students may swipe more than once at to-go restaurants.
+Premier Meal Plan holders on-campus won’t be allowed to swipe in guests at the all-you-care-to-eat residential restaurants, but students may swipe more than once at to-go restaurants.

 Pivoting in response to COVID

-Significant changes in the public health landscape could require UCLA to make changes to housing and dining during the fall term — including adjusting housing density, restricting indoor dining and broadening COVID-19 surveillance testing.
+Significant changes in the public health landscape could require UCLA to make changes to housing and dining, including adjusting housing density, restricting indoor dining and broadening COVID-19 surveillance testing.
 Our COVID-19 Pivot Plan and Decision Matrix (PDF) describes the criteria that will inform possible changes in our operations.